RaspberryPiFoundation/python-curriculum/en-GB/rpg-new/index.md

   ![screenshot](images/rpg-dining.png)

   You need to add a 3rd room, called the `dining room`.
 You also need to link it to room 1 (the hall) to the west.
-You also need to add code to the hall, so that you can move to the dining room to the east.
+You also need to add data to the hall, so that you can move to the dining room to the east.

   ![screenshot](images/rpg-dining-code.png)